 Just give me the good old days – there were no mobile phones to follow us everywhere, no internet to give us all the information we need any time we need it.
 When we left the office, we left it all behind.
 I do not recall having that many people say that they feel absolutely overwhelmed with it all.
 Overcoming overwhelm not never a problem we had.
-Today, information is readily available at out finger tips – just ask Mr Google.
+Today, information is readily available at out finger tips – just ask Mr Google or any of the other search engines.
 Overwhelm has replaced ignorance.
 There is so much information, the brain goes into overload and many find it increasingly difficult to discern between the important and the background noise.

 ON CALL 24/7